67726e/git-flight-rules/README.md

 Or do an [interactive rebase](#interactive-rebase) and remove the line(s) corresponding to commit(s) you want to see removed.

 <a name="#force-push"></a>
-### I tried to push my amended commit to a remote, but I got an error message
+### Oh shit, I tried to push my amended commit to a remote, but I got an error message

 ```sh
 To https://github.com/yourusername/repo.git